-New Industry Contract for Plasma Torches: The Company is currently negotiating a large first-phase contract in excess of \$10 million that would signal PyroGenesis' resumption of work in an industry that previously showed promise.
-This industry, which shall remain confidential at present, has previously heralded the potential use of plasma torches in conducting its primary objective, due to the increased speed and other advanced criteria at which the projects could be completed by using plasma torches vs traditional approaches.
-While there is no guarantee this contract will be signed, if successful the Company foresees the potential for a multi-phase, multi-year partnership with the client that may result in many additional plasma torch orders over the next few years.
+New Industry Contract for Plasma Torches: as noted in the Q3 Outlook, the Company has been negotiating a large first-phase contract with a client (whose name is being withheld at present) in excess of \$10 million that would signal PyroGenesis' resumption of work in an industry that previously showed promise.
+Important players in this industry, which shall remain confidential at present, had previously heralded the potential use of plasma torches in conducting its primary objective, due to the increased speed and other advanced criteria at which the projects could be completed by using plasma torches compared to traditional approaches.

+In January 2024, the Company announced the signing of a framework master agreement with this client, which included the payment to the Company of a non-refundable downpayment for \$667,000.
+Negotiations of a first substantial statement of work are ongoing and remain positive but depend in large part on the client's ability to secure funding in a timely manner.
+While there is no guarantee this statement of work will be completed, if successful the Company foresees the potential for a multi-phase, multi-year partnership with the client that may result in many additional plasma torch orders over the next few years.

-Iron Ore Pelletization Torch Trials: as mentioned in the Q1 outlook on May 15, in April 2023, the commissioning of the plasma torch systems, for use in Client B's pelletization furnaces, was underway, with the Company's engineers onsite at the Client's iron ore facility.
+Iron Ore Pelletization Torch Trials: as mentioned in previous Outlooks, the commissioning of the plasma torch systems - for use in the pelletization furnaces of a client previously identified as Client B - was underway, with the Company's engineers onsite at Client B's iron ore facility.
 The commissioning process includes installation, start-up, and site acceptance testing (SAT).
-The Company previously announced that it had shipped four 1 MW plasma torch systems for use in Client B's iron ore pelletization furnaces, for trials toward potentially replacing fossil-fuel burners with plasma torches in the Client's furnaces.
+The Company previously announced that it had shipped four 1 MW plasma torch systems for use in Client B's iron ore pelletization furnaces, for trials toward potentially replacing fossilfuel burners with plasma torches in the Client's furnaces.

-As mentioned in Q2 Outlook, this project continues to move forward, however the commissioning suffered a series of delays, due to damaging regional torrential rainstorms and flooding that damaged the facility's electrical system and furnace components.
-Repairs have been ongoing.
-The Company's plasma torches have been installed and activated, and the final commissioning and site acceptance testing has resumed, with expectation for final SAT completion within the next few weeks.
+As mentioned in Q3 Outlook, this project continues to move forward, however the commissioning suffered a series of unforeseeable delays caused by, among other things, damaging regional torrential rainstorms that flooded and damaged the facility's electrical system and furnace components.

-The Client has informed us that they continued to experience technical challenges of their own at different stages during Q3, and the site acceptance testing (SAT) was not completed as expected during the quarter.
-While this is understandably frustrating, the project is not in any jeopardy, and the Client remains committed to the trials.
+Client B has informed the Company that they continued to experience technical challenges of its own at different stages during Q4, and the SAT was not completed as expected during the quarter.
+While frustrating, Client B has assured the Company that the project is not in jeopardy, and it remains committed to the trials.